-When the world’s last ice sheet melted away 10,000+ years ago, it left behind many calling cards.
-Top among them are the deep kettles and soaring hummocks I’m puffing up and down here in Harrison Hills.
-I pause to catch my breath after reaching the top of 1,920-foot Lookout Mountain.
+When the world’s last ice sheet melted away 10,000+ years ago, it left behind many calling cards, including the deep kettles and soaring hummocks I’m puffing up and down here in Harrison Hills.
+I pause to catch my breath after reaching the top of 1,920-foot (585-meter) Lookout Mountain.
 This mountain is the highest point on the Ice Age National Scenic Trail, of which Harrison Hills is one segment.
 Unfortunately, the view is largely obscured by thick stands of oak and maple.
 But no matter.
 The true value in hoofing your way up here — to the top of an insignificant pile of glacial rubble — is to gain a sense of how massive the glacier was.

 Navigating Harrison Hills